 Emily is a fifth-year student in the Clinical Psychology doctoral program.
 She received her bachelor’s degree in Applied Clinical Psychology from the University of Illinois at Chicago, and worked as a research coordinator for three-years at Northwestern University before graduate school.
 Her research interests include the biological, psychological, and social correlates that contribute to the etiology and maintenance of anxiety and depressive disorders, with a particular emphasis on female mental health issues.
 Her other interests include the description of anxiety, depression, and PMDD phenomena, and the development of self-report measures for anxiety and depressive disorders.

 Alexandria Luxon, M.A.

 Alexandria is a fourth-year graduate student in the Clinical Psychology Ph.D. program.
 Her research and clinical interests include the intersections between anxiety, specifically Obsessive-Compulsive and Related Disorders, with sexual orientation and gender.
 Alexandria earned her M.A. in Clinical Psychology from Towson University in Maryland with Dr. Chasson as her thesis advisor.

 Nisha Jagannathan, M.S.

-Nisha Jagannathan is a first-year student in the Clinical Psychology doctoral program.
+Nisha is a fourth-year student in the Clinical Psychology doctoral program.
 She earned a Master’s degree in Cognitive Science from the University of Osnabrück in Osnabrück, Germany.
 Her current research interests include the neural correlates of OCD and related disorders, examined using the predictive coding framework and neuroimaging techniques such as EEG.

-Andrew De Leonardis, M. Ed.
+Andrew De Leonardis, M.S.

 Current Undergraduate students